SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 For instance, a control expression matches the case in the example below only if it is a tuple that contains two elements of the same value, such as ``(1, 1)``. ::

-    case (var x, var y) where x == y:
+    case let (x, y) where x == y:

-As the above example shows, patterns in a case may also bind variables using the keyword ``var``.
+As the above example shows, patterns in a case may also bind constants using the keyword ``let`` (they may also bind variables using the keyword ``var``).
-These variables can then be referenced in a corresponding guard expression and throughout the rest of the code within the scope of the case.
+These constants (or variables) variables can then be referenced in a corresponding guard expression and throughout the rest of the code within the scope of the case.
-That said, if the case contains multiple patterns that match the control expression, none of those patterns may contain variable bindings.
+That said, if the case contains multiple patterns that match the control expression, none of those patterns may contain constant or variable bindings.

 Switch statements may also include a default case, introduced by the keyword ``default``.
 The code within a default case is executed only if no other cases match the control expression.